How do you document your travels?

 People often ask me when and where do you sketch?
 Well, usually I find a place where I can be relatively ‘unnoticed’, get out my sketchbook and watch or rather draw the world go by.
 Good places to be ‘invisible’ are on a train, on a bus, in a station, at the side of a noisy market, sat in a museum or in a busy town square, or while having a coffee in a restaurant or cafe.
 The note book I use is always small and discrete and I work quickly, so that in a few strokes of my pencil I have captured what is going on around me.
 I also jot down notes in the margin describing the scene, or even the colours so when I return to the sketch later (and when I say later, it could be later that day, that year or even that decade) I am instantly transported back to the scene and can transform my sketch into a painting.

-A selection of my sketchbooks
+A selection of Pages from my sketchbooks

 Jacob Lemanski of Ant Life Space